Thank you for purchasing a Blackstone griddle.

 Here are the simple steps you need to follow to recover a griddle top, even if it’s been affected by heavy corrosion.

-Step 1: Arrange the following materials and tool to get the job done.
+Step 1: Arrange the following materials and tools to get the job done.

 - Safety glasses.